pretix/pretix/doc/development/algorithms/pricing.rst

 ---------------------------

-One goal of all further logic is that if a user sees a listed price, they are guaranteed to get the product at that price as long as they complete their purchase within the cart expiration timeframe.
+One goal of all further logic is that if a user sees a listed price, they are guaranteed to get the product at that price as long as they complete their purchase within the cart expiration time frame.
 For example, if the cart expiration time is set to 30 minutes and someone puts a item listed at €23 in their cart at 4pm, they can still complete checkout at €23 until 4.30pm, even if the organizer decides to raise the price to €25 at 4.10pm.
 If they complete checkout after 4.30pm, their cart will be adjusted to the new price and the user will see a warning that the price has changed.